-As pupils progress through the school they will be given opportunities to gain additional qualifications in Functional Skills in Maths at Entry Levels 1, 2 and 3, as appropriate.
+As pupils progress throughout Park Community Academy they will be given opportunities to gain qualifications in Functional Skills in Maths at Entry Levels 1, 2 and 3, as appropriate.
 These opportunities are open to pupils from Key Stage 2 to Sixth Form.
 Pupils demonstrating an appropriate level of understanding of mathematical concepts and problem-solving may also work towards a GCSE qualification in mathematics.

-At Park Community Academy, we regard assessment and monitoring of Mathematics as an integral part of teaching and learning.
-Therefore, the pupils’ progress will be assessed throughout the year which allows the teachers to match the correct level of work to the pupil’s needs which benefits the pupil and ensures progress.
-At the beginning of each year the pupils will be set challenging targets for Mathematics which will be reviewed at the end of the academic year so that progress can be closely monitored through Bsquared assessment objectives.
+At Park Community Academy, we regard the assessment and monitoring of Mathematics as an integral part of teaching and learning.
+Pupil’s progress is assessed throughout the year which allows teachers to provide the correct level of work to the pupil’s needs and ensures progress.
+At the beginning of each year, pupils will be set challenging targets according to their ability, their progress is recorded and closely monitored through Bsquared assessments.